 However, the below Fragrance Discovery Experience ($225) is a genius gift.
 The recipient gets 9 travel size perfume samples that profile Jo Loves' collection.
 She can try out each fragrance, choose her favorite, and redeem her credit for a full-sized perfume (included in the price of the set).

-The lucky recipient therefore gets to experience several weeks of testing each perfume, with the knowledge that there's a generous part II of the gift awaiting her decision (the full size bottle of her choice).
+The lucky recipient therefore gets to experience months of testing each perfume, with the knowledge that there's a generous part II of the gift awaiting her decision (the full size bottle of her choice).

 My personal favorite scent is Pomelo, which smells like a luxurious tropical vacation.
 Jo Malone thought of the Pomelo fragrance while on an island in the Caribbean.